annaesvensson/yellow-update/readme.md

 `UpdateEventDaily` = time of next daily event
 `UpdateTrashTimeout` = storage of deleted files in seconds

-The following files are important for the update mechanism:
+The following files are part of the update mechanism:

 `system/extensions/yellow-update-installed.ini` = file with update settings for installed extensions
 `system/extensions/yellow-update-maintained.ini` = file with update settings for maintained extensions
-`system/extensions/yellow-website.log` = log file of the website

 ## Acknowledgements